 - Additional Folder with Resources Created by Jackson County Area School Districts

 Please complete this Jackson County Threat Data Tracker GoogleForm sometime within 60 days of experiencing a threat and deploying the threat assessment system.

 We are trying to gain a better understanding of the frequency, level, and location of threats occurring in Jackson County.
 This data will not be identifiable to a particular instance, nor ever shared in a punitive way.
 This data is only to assist in making our county safer and better.

 We strongly suggest that individual schools/districts have a clear tracking and organizational system to ensure that all Threat Assessment documents are stored in a secure and appropriate way with restricted/justifiable access.

-Full 3-hour Jackson County Threat Assessment System Training - Foundations (For any individual Principal, Counselor, School Liaison Officer, and/or other staff identified for the Threat Assessment Team) on December 13 from 12:30 - 3:30 (Click HERE to register):
+Full 3-hour Jackson County Threat Assessment System Training - Foundations (For any individual Principal, Counselor, School Liaison Officer, and/or other staff identified for the Threat Assessment Team) on April 14, 2023 from 12:00 - 3:00 OR May 16, 2023 from 9:00 -12:00 Click HERE to REGISTER

 If your district is interested in a district-specific Threat Assessment Updates & System Collaboration session for building and district teams to extend, plan and apply their district system please reach out directly to JCISDlearningservices@jcisd.org and we will put you in touch with the training team.

 - Student-protected information (such as mental health, criminal history, political beliefs, etc.) is generally protected information.
 Parental permission is generally required before school personnel ask students about these subjects.

 - The tools shared on this website are not for open use.
 They should ONLY be utilized after full participation in the Full Threat Assessment System Training.

 - Some of the information gathered while using the threat assessment tools may be subject to federal and state laws related to student information privacy.
 Please get guidance before sharing it.